marcelcases/calibration-sensors-machine-learning/README.md

 As showed in the plots, a value of *k* around 20 will optimize the performance, as the loss will be minimal.

 There are also some guidelines to choose the optimal value of *k*.
 It is recommended to choose *k ≈ sqrt(n)*, being *n* the size of the train dataset.
-It should fulfill:
+The following rules should be fulfilled:
 * *k* value should be odd
 * *k* value must not be multiples of the number of classes
 * should not be too small or too large